RPertille/ChillModels/README.md

-# ChillModels Package - Functions for Processing Models of Chill and Heat
+# ChillModels Package - Functions for Processing Chill and Heat Models for Temperate Fruit Trees

-### This package contains procedures for calculate the chilling and heat acumulate for studies in the temperate fruit trees.
+### This package contains procedures for calculate the chilling and heat accumulation for studies in the temperate fruit trees.
 The models in this package are:
  - Utah (Richardson et al., 1974)
  - PCU (Utah modified by Infruitec)
  - GDH_A (Growing Degree Hours by Anderson et al., 1986)